I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

 But only with total discipline can we solve all human problems.

-I was at a meeting sometime in May 2021 when a man said, “You know whom the Lord called by the stories he has to tell”.
+I was at a meeting when a man said, “You know whom the Lord called by the stories he has to tell”.

 In my words, you know whom the Lord called by the problems he has solved and is solving.
-For it is problem that makes us grow in all areas of life.
+For it is problems that make us grow in all areas of life.

 Until you are in a state of lack, you won’t appreciate the days of abundance.

-It was after a deadly money scarcity, I experienced sometimes in February, that I understood the importance of saving – financial growth.
+It was after a deadly money scarcity; I experienced in a period of my life that I understood the importance of saving–financial growth.

 Still, on discipline, let’s take this word from Benjamin Franklin.
 He quoted;